zenstackhq/zenstack-docs/blog/saas-backend/index.md

 So you already have the schema as the single source of the truth for your business model and your access control.
 You probably expect to see the Typescript/Javascript code you need to write next.
 Here is the exciting part:

 **That’s all.
-You'll hardly need to write any TS/JS code.
-The access control will be seamlessly handled behind the scenes by the code generated from the access policies we discussed earlier.**
+You'll hardly need to write any TS/JS code at all.
+ZenStack automatically generates API for you with access control seamlessly injected at runtime..**

-While you may observe several lines of code in **`index.ts`**, it is primarily for installing the automatically generated RESTful APIs into Express.js (which seamlessly integrates with all major Node.js frameworks) and starting the application.
+While you may observe several lines of code in **`index.ts`**, it is primarily for installing the automatically generated RESTful APIs into Express.js and starting the application.

+💡 _It supports the majority of Node.js frameworks like Next.js, Sveletkit, Fastify, etc._

 ## Let’s play around